LoganFlaherty/sigil-language/README.md

 - Built-in sigils (like Whisper) are defined inside the interpreter.
 However, unlike regular sigils, they can only be invoked inside a sigil due to arg passing restrictions.
 All built-in sigils can be found at the bottom of this README.

 ## Interpreter
-- Wrote in Rust.
-Meaning you must have the rust compiler installed.
+- Wrote in the latest version of Rust.
+Meaning you must have the latest rust compiler installed https://rust-lang.org/tools/install/.
-- Run cmd within a cargo project: 'cargo run {file path} {optional args}'
+- Run cmd within a cargo project: 'cargo run {file path} {optional args}'.
     - Option '-c' prints the runtime chain after execution.
     - Option '-t' prints the execution time.
 - Sigil's execution is all top-level.

 ## Restrictions